SpongeBob's Truth or Square (video game)

-SpongeBob's Truth or Square is a video game based on the SpongeBob SquarePants episode with the same title.
+SpongeBob's Truth or Square is a 2009 video game based on the 10th SpongeBob SquarePants anniversary episode with the same title.
 It was released on October 26, 2009, for the Xbox 360, Wii, Nintendo DS and the PlayStation Portable.
 Altron developed a Nintendo DS version of the game.

 On November 15, 2021, the Xbox 360 version of the game was made backwards compatible on the Xbox One and Xbox Series X and Series S.

 Plot

-SpongeBob has been entrusted by Mr. Krabs to keep the Krabby Patty formula safe.
+While hosting a party at his home, SpongeBob has been entrusted by Mr. Krabs to keep the Krabby Patty formula safe.
 But in all the excitement, SpongeBob forgets where he put the formula.
 He then relies on the help of the most unlikely companion, Plankton.
-With the help of his friends, SpongeBob must use Plankton's memory machine to retrace the happiest moments of his life (because according to SpongeBob, he's unable to remember anything when he's sad) to find the Krabby Patty formula in time for the Krusty Krab's "eleventy-seventh" anniversary.
+With the help of his friends, SpongeBob must use Plankton's memory machine to retrace the happiest moments of his life (because according to SpongeBob, he cannot remember anything when he feels sad) to find the Krabby Patty formula in time for the Krusty Krab's "eleventy-seventh" anniversary.
 Little does SpongeBob know, however, that Plankton wants the formula for himself and has inserted robots into SpongeBob's memories to extract the precise location of the formula.
 But after breaking the controller, Plankton has no choice but to go inside SpongeBob's memories instead.
 SpongeBob travels through his memories, fighting robots and robot bosses that look like Patrick and Squidward.

-He travels various environments as he relives his memories, such as getting his job as fry-cook, meeting Sandy as well as practicing karate with her, his first Christmas, his first 24-hour shift (where he's lost in Rock Bottom), jellyfishing with Patrick, meeting Mermaidman and Barnacleboy, Squidward's first Krabby Patty (where his fights Squid-Bot), and his fake fight with Patrick to get into the Salty Spittoon (where he fights Pat-Bot).
+He travels various environments as he relives his memories, such as getting his job as fry-cook, meeting Sandy as well as practicing karate with her, his first Christmas, his first 24-hour shift (where he is lost in Rock Bottom), jellyfishing with Patrick, meeting Mermaidman and Barnacleboy, Squidward's first Krabby Patty (where he fights Squid-Bot), and his fake fight with Patrick to get into the Salty Spittoon (where he fights Pat-Bot).
 He then remembers the formula is in the Krusty Krab safe.
 Plankton finds this out however and turns the entire Chum Bucket into one giant Plankton-Bot.
 After destroying it, SpongeBob tells Mr. Krabs the formula is in the safe, but then finds out it was in his back pocket the whole time.
-However, when he gives the paper to Mr. Krabs, he realizes that he gave him his lottery ticket and that the secret formula was in Mr. Krabs' back pocket the whole time.
+However, when he gives the paper to Mr. Krabs, he realizes that he gave him his lottery ticket and that the secret formula was in Mr. Krabs' back pocket the whole time, making SpongeBob babble in confusion, realizing that SpongeBob went through it all for nothing.